 The Sangha: The Sangha is the community of people practicing together at AZC.
 Some of us are just getting started, while others have years and years of experience in Zen practice.
 Together, we encourage and inspire each other, and have some fun along the way.

 Membership: AZC is supported by the generosity of others.
 If you find that your time at AZC has been valuable, please consider formalizing your relationship with the temple by becoming a member.

 We follow the path of Soto Zen.
 Zazen, zendo forms and practice discussion or dokusan are supported in our daily practice schedule.
-The Saturday morning program is ideal for beginners to start.
+The Saturday morning program is an ideal place for beginners to start.
 Dharma talks generally occur on Saturday mornings or as special events found in our calendar.
-Ceremonies (including ordinations), sesshins and periods when classes are offered are listed also in the calendar.
+Ceremonies (including ordinations), retreats, sesshins and times when classes are offered are listed also in the calendar.
 Classes are described on the classes page.
-Lay or priest ordination and priest training are offered by agreement with the head teacher.
+Lay or priest ordination and priest training are offered by agreement with the Head Teacher.
 Opportunities for study and research are offered in our library.
 Training for zendo roles can be arranged through the Ino.
-Work periods are offered during sesshins and during special work periods listed in the calendar.
-There are also ample opportunities to contribute to the Zen Center as a volunteer or by assuming membership in the Zen Center.
-There are many social events at Zen Center, sometimes spontaneously, like sharing in cooking and eating breakfast after morning zazen.
+Work periods are offered during retreats and sesshins and during special work periods listed in the calendar.
+There are also ample opportunities to contribute to the Zen Center as a volunteer or by becoming a pledging member at the Zen Center.
+There are many social events at Zen Center, also listed in the calendar.

 These programs and the space to house them are supported by a small staff but significantly on the efforts of generous volunteers from our sangha to teach, cook, help develop and maintain the grounds and buildings and work in the office and library.
 Zen Center is committed to bringing practice into the world where its benefits manifest.
 Our outreach programs support smaller sitting groups and bring meditation instruction to a number of venues, support various community projects and encourage interreligious dialog and understanding.